 Here at The Healthy Mummy, we’re mums – just like you.
-We know that you don’t have a spare hour each day to set aside for exercise.
+We know that you don’t have a spare hour each day to set aside for exercise when you’re following the 28 Day Weight Loss Challenge.
 You probably don’t have half an hour either, truth be told.

 We understand that even if you find time to work out at home, you’ll probably have little people at your feet wanting to join in.

 Leah says, “Like all mums, I am BUSY!
 Some days it seems like there’s no time for exercise but there is always a spare 5-10 minutes to get your body moving.
 I have two very energetic boys who are with me almost every day… ALL day!
 I have learnt that the best way to get my workouts in is to include my boys in what I do.